Centennial Child Custody Lawyer

 These factors will apply to parents going through a divorce and to unmarried parents involved in an allocation of parental responsibilities case in the courts.
 In either situation, it is crucial to have an experienced Centennial child custody attorney on your side.

 Common Issues in Child Custody Cases

-Disruption with Visitation : Visitation disruptions are one of the most common types of child custody issues.
+Disruption with Visitation : Visitation disruptions are one of the most common types of custody issues.
 In some cases, parents disrupt visitation times if the other parent isn’t paying child support.
 In other cases, a parent may fail to follow court orders, such as dropping off the child at the agreed time or place.
 These can become a major issue among parents, requiring them to go to court over and over.

-Parent Relocations: Parent relocations are another common issue that is present during child custody cases.
+Parent Relocations: Parent relocations are another common issue that is present during custody cases.
 Often, the parent with sole custody of the child wants to move out-of-state, making visitation times difficult for the other parent.
 However, parent relocations cannot take place unless the court grants them permission.

 Joint & Primary Parenting Responsibilities